writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

 One associate told me, "It's better than nothing, but it doesn't feel like it was designed for AI from the ground up."
 That about sums it up.

-(image placeholder Ã¢ÂÂ alt: "Lexis UI")
+(image placeholder ÃÂ¢ÃÂÃÂ alt: "Lexis UI")

 ### The Document Review Specialists: Luminance vs LawGeex

 These two platforms tackle contract review with completely different philosophies, and honestly, both approaches have merit.

-**Luminance** uses visual heatmaps to highlight unusual clauses Ã¢ÂÂ it's like having a contract review artist.
+**Luminance** uses visual heatmaps to highlight unusual clauses ÃÂ¢ÃÂÃÂ it's like having a contract review artist.
 Volume-based pricing starting at 10K documents (<a href="https://www.luminance.com/" target="_blank" rel="noopener noreferrer">Luminance</a>).
 The pattern recognition is genuinely sophisticated.
 During a demo, it caught several non-standard termination clauses that traditional keyword search would've missed entirely.

-**LawGeex** takes the playbook approach Ã¢ÂÂ pre-defined rules for policy compliance.
+**LawGeex** takes the playbook approach ÃÂ¢ÃÂÃÂ pre-defined rules for policy compliance.
 Starts at $1,500/month for small teams (<a href="https://www.lawgeex.com/" target="_blank" rel="noopener noreferrer">LawGeex</a>).
 It's better for high-volume, routine contract review than complex deal work.

 **Which should you pick?** Depends on your use case.
 Luminance for discovery and complex reviews, LawGeex for standardized contract processing.

 **Neither is perfect.** Both require significant setup time and work best when you've got serious volume to justify the investment.

-(image placeholder Ã¢ÂÂ alt: "Luminance heatmap")
+(image placeholder ÃÂ¢ÃÂÃÂ alt: "Luminance heatmap")

 ### The Scrappy Underdogs: Paxton AI & Henchman